nickziv/pragmapress/README.md

 they _scrub_ the HTML to make it play well with wordpress's handling of line-breaks.
 Also the title is extracted and placed into the REST API call.

+The `publish` and `update` commands also create a PDF which is uploaded to the media library of `myblog`.
+A link to the PDF is added to the beginning of the HTML content.

 You can list your posts or pages by doing:

 	./list myblog posts
 	./list myblog pages

+You can also upload and manage media files that will appear on a blog.
+Because the `publish` and `update` commands generate, upload, and link-to PDFs automatically, you'll have to use `ifdef` conditionals for each backend (HTML4 and DBLATEX).
+This is so that you can have control over the image-layout in the PDF, which doesn't really matter in the HTML output.

+You can upload media by doing:

+	./add_media myblog path-to-media-file

+You can then get the URL by calling:

+	./get_media_url myblog media-filename

+You can use this URL with the HTML4 backend.
+To get the absolute on-disk path of this media (stored in the directory heirarchy under ./blog/):

+	./get_media_path myblog media-filename

+You can then use the path with the DBLaTeX backend.

 That's all I have so far.
 More features are coming soon, as the need for them arises.